nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Predictable and Stable Releases

 * Predictable release schedule to be able to plan upgrades
-* Compatibility and Stability when possible across releases to minimize upgrade work
+* Compatibility and stability when possible across releases to minimize upgrade work
 * Stability across runtime versions

 ## Inovation as a consumable pace